 Our preclinical candidate, AKB-6899, is a small molecule with minor structural differences from our lead compound AKB-6548.
 However, AKB-6899 has distinctive biochemical and physiological properties that may be beneficial for treatment of certain cancers.
 In several preclinical mouse models, AKB-6899 has been active in reducing tumor growth and development of metastases.
-Therefore, Investigational New Drug, or IND, enabling studies are being performed in the hope of bringing this compound into Phase 1 during the second half of 2015.
+Therefore, Investigational New Drug, or IND, enabling studies are being performed with the goal of filing an IND and having it approved by the U.S. Food and Drug Administration (FDA) in 2015.